 8. Not Spending Time With Locals

-Banaras/Varanasi is not just a city its a way of living life.
-It is said that every Banarasi has a Banaras inside them.
-It’s an ideology and strength which these people keep inside.
+Banaras is not just a city its a way of living life.
+It is said that every Banarasi holds a bit of Banaras inside them.
 Guides and scholars can teach you about Varanasi but the locals can make you feel it.

-Spend some time on Ghats or tea stalls, we bet that you will have the conversation of your life!
+Spend some time on Ghats or tea stalls, we bet that you will have the conversation of your lifetime!

 9. Making Fun of the Rituals

-Varanasi is one of the oldest continuously inhabited city in the world and it is the religious capital of India.
 In a country with so much diversity, the traditional and ritual difference is pretty obvious.
-You might witness few things which will not make sense to you and will challenge your knowledge about the Hinduism.
+You might witness a few things which will not make sense to you and will challenge your knowledge about the Hinduism.
 When this happens then please be wise enough to learn about it instead of laughing on it, asking questions to locals is a great way to start!

 It’s not about just Varanasi PDA is illegal in entire India.
 According to Section 294 of the Indian Penal Code, whosoever does an obscene act in a public place is liable for a punishment of 3 months, fine or both.
 However, that’s just written in books and no one will actually file a case on you.
 But beware of the moral police, sometimes they act way too fast than the actual one.
 Also, these laws don’t apply to nude temples arts, Sadhu and Aghoris for obvious reasons.